fedorenchik/PlanetVim/docs/NATIVE_TABS.md

 ## Configuration and fallback

-The helper starts automatically after GUI initialization when its library is available.
+Native tab menus are enabled by default.
+The helper starts after GUI initialization when its library is available.
 It needs PlanetVim's `guitabtooltip` expression to associate persistent tab IDs with native GTK widgets.
 Custom `guitablabel` expressions are supported.
 A custom tooltip or disabled native tab strip uses Vim's stock behavior.